 The Gujarat Region Culture (GuRCul) Program

 The Fourth Suvarna D Shah Poetry Festival will be March 30-April 1, 2018 in Orlando!
-More information to come!
+More information available HERE!

 Why study Gujarat?
 With one foot in the culture of the ancient ports which connected India with the rest of the world, and the other foot in the twenty first century, Gujarat is the gateway to Indian culture in more ways than one.